Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 ```
 ```(1036, 2787)```

-Now that the classifier itself is almost ready, an important consideration now is the amount of data to use for testing the classifier.
-After having included a minimum of 50 review comments for each classification in the training set, we experimented with different numbers of review comments to see what gave the best results.
+Now that the classifier itself is almost ready, an important consideration now is the amount of training data to use for testing the classifier.
+After ensuring that atleast 50 review comments for each classification are present in our labelled data set, we experimented with different numbers of review comments to see what gave the best results.
 1000 review comments seemed to give a good accuracy for the classifier as we will see below.
 We dedicate 80% of our 1000 GitHub review comments data to the training set, which we use to train our SVM classifier.
 The remaining 20% of the data will be dedicated to the test set, which we use to test the performance of the developed classifier.